-The CRLB (formerly the CRCTL) was established in 1987 under the direction of Dr. M. J. McQueen, Professor of Pathology and Molecular Medicine at McMaster University and former Director of the Hamilton Regional Laboratory Medicine Program (HRLMP), in order to provide scientific, analytical, and Biobank support for large multinational clinical trials and epidemiologic studies.
+The CRLB (formerly the CRCTL) was established in 1987 under the direction of Dr. M. J. McQueen, Professor of Pathology and Molecular Medicine at McMaster University and former Director of the Hamilton Regional Laboratory Medicine Program, in order to provide scientific, analytical, and biobank support for large multinational clinical trials and epidemiological studies.

 The Laboratory and Biobank has independently received contracts for organizational and analytical support for pharmaceutical industry funded clinical studies, from diagnostic companies for analyses in clinical trials, and as a specialized referral Laboratory and Biobank for research contract organizations and commercial laboratories.
 The CRLB Biobank currently houses approximately 3 million samples, primarily stored in nitrogen vapor at -160°C to -180°C.